 > 90 % of kibbles and other processed dog foods globally are made by companies linked with or owned by Nestle or Mars – as vegans we do not want to support such companies!

-> Kibbles and other processed dog food use a multi-vitamin and mineral supplement to ensure they comply with the Complete package term – these are almost all created using synthetic vitamins and mostly only contain minerals that are rock based not plant based, and so are not useable for the dog once in their body, often not even digestible in the first place.
+> Kibbles and other processed dog food use a multi-vitamin and mineral supplement to ensure they comply with the Complete packaging/labelling term – these are almost always created using synthetic vitamins and mostly only contain minerals that are rock based not plant based, and so are not useable for the dog once in their body, often not even digestible in the first place.